 In the 1890s, farmers from the UK started bringing cattle to Texas from a town named Herefordshire in England.
 They settled in the area that is known today as the Beef Capital of the World, obviously due to where the cattle were being transported from.
 Thus the cattle-feeding industry in what is known today as Hereford, TX, began.

 It is obvious why Hereford is widely referred to as the Beef Capital of the world.
-That town alone produces about 1 billion pounds of beef annually which equates to more than a million heads of cattle being fed.
-Today, the Hereford cattle is the most prolific breed of cattle in the world.
+That town alone produces about 1 billion pounds of beef annually, which equates to more than a million heads of cattle being fed.
+Today, the Hereford cattle are the most prolific breed of cattle in the world.
 Chances are, most cattle you see driving across American highways have blood from the Hereford breed in them.
 This breed of cattle was the first breed of cattle recognized in England and now represents more than 5 million pedigree Herefords.
-Originally bred to maximize the output of beef from one cattle, this breed was made to feed on grass or grain making it more efficient.
-In fact, by the early 1800s England had been manufacturing cattle weighing up to 3,000 pounds.
+Originally bred to maximize the output of beef from one cattle, this breed was made to feed on grass or grain, making it more efficient.
+In fact, by the early 1800s, England had been manufacturing cattle weighing up to 3,000 pounds.

 On top of the booming cattle and dairy industries in Hereford, the town also produces about 1 billion pounds of grain as well.
 This is in addition to the 1 billion pounds of beef and 1 billion pounds of milk produced in the town annually.

 Click here for a different article.